emrichmp/myFoodJournal-Frontend/dev_checklist.md

     - passed state to parent comp - myGoals

 myDiary to dos
-[] - POST req to create journal if none exists - dont forget utc - DateTime.now.utc
-[] - format the myDiary data
+[] - finish POST req to create journal if none exists - dont forget utc - DateTime.now.utc in BACKEND [] - format the myDiary data
 [] - Make meal component that will hold food
 [] - add section under each meal to add food